antonionduarte/personal-banking/README.md

 I got temporarily bored with this project, especially after noticing how weirdly restrictive the PayPal API was.
 For now, this is on hold.

+The original idea was to eventually generate a CSV file with all the transactions performed in each account, a general balance, a change from the previous month, etc...

 ## TODO:
 - [ ] Create script to manage the initial setup
 - [ ] Create config file